Infrastructure: Embracing Change as the Only Constant

 Among the most significant changes, Robin highlighted isolationism and a substantial increase in tariffs, potentially more severe than in 2016, which is likely to put a sudden stop to global trade.
 As a second-round effect, China is expected to respond by attempting to export its surplus to other regions, particularly Europe.

-The geopolitical landscape is also set to undergo dramatic changes, with Trump indicating a cessation of support for Ukraine and leaving his Middle Eastern policy still undefined.
+The geopolitical landscape is also set to undergo dramatic changes, with Trump indicating a cessation of support for Ukraine and leaving his Taiwan policy still undefined.

 Another key measure from Donald Trump is deregulation measures and tax cuts, which have led to a surge in the markets.
 It is anticipated that the Republican president will exacerbate the public deficit, and this massive injection of new money is expected to result in rising inflation.